 Book size.
 1000+ pages of almost an A4 paper format — that’s what I like.
 I don’t see the other way to describe all the relationships between characters, betrayals, fights, etc. Some books are just designed to be big.
 Really big.

 Love story.
-Probably, I’m too sensitive, but it struck me harder that I expected.
+Probably, I’m too sensitive, but it struck me harder than I expected.
 Mr Clavell, why in the world you decided to end the story this way?!

 My new favourite book, more to say… I was absolutely happy reading it.
 And now I can say that I don’t regret any single hour I’ve spent.
 I didn’t want it to end at all.
-Several places it the book was prolonged, nevertheless, this book is absolutely amazing.
+Several places in the book were prolonged, nevertheless, this book is absolutely amazing.